Chart Color Schemes

 Educational outcomes in Thomastown fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate was 20.4%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees were the most common at 13.0%, followed by postgraduate qualifications (6.0%) and graduate diplomas (1.4%).
-Vocational credentials were held by 26.1% of residents aged 15 and above, with advanced diplomas at 9.1% and certificates at 17.0%.
-Educational participation was high, with 27.3% of residents currently enrolled in formal education.
+The area's university qualification rate is 20.4%, significantly lower than Greater Melbourne's average of 37.0%.
+Bachelor degrees are the most common at 13.0%, followed by postgraduate qualifications (6.0%) and graduate diplomas (1.4%).
+Vocational credentials are prevalent, with 26.1% of residents aged 15+ holding such qualifications – advanced diplomas (9.1%) and certificates (17.0%).
+Educational participation is high, with 27.3% of residents currently enrolled in formal education, including 7.8% in primary, 6.7% in secondary, and 5.1% in tertiary education.

 Frequently Asked Questions - Education